What are the dates and opening times for the 2024 show?

 No. All park gates will be open for the duration of the weekend.
 The rest of the park is open as usual for the public to enjoy.

-In line with all other major public events, a condition of entry is that all visitors will be subject to mandatory bag and body searches.
+In line with all other major public events, a condition of entry is that all visitors will be subject to mandatory searches.
 This decision has been made after detailed consultation with and advice from multiple event safety partners, including the emergency services.

 You are advised to allow extra time to get in, especially if you bring bags with you, and avoid peak entry times of 3 – 5pm.
 Please make a note of the show’s Prohibited Items before attending.